-The applicants are seeking removal of:
+- 1. The applicants are seeking removal of - the personal restrictions on the existing permissions on the site and - removal of the requirement to remove the buildings and reinstate the land if the use ceases.

-- the personal restrictions on he existing permissions - the requirement to remove the buildings and reinstate the land if the use ceases.
 The proposal is considered against the policies of the development plan and any other material considerations in the body of this report and recommended for approval, subject to conditions.